shopware/shopware/src/Docs/_new/2-internals/1-core/20-data-abstraction-layer/050-events.md

 ## Event classes

-All of Shopware's own entities come with their own event class.
+All of stock entities come with their own event class.
 To keep the example of the product entity, you've got the `ProductEvents` class which is a list of constants to provide auto-completion and in case we are changing event names, you are covered.